-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the chairman's statement and chief executive officer's review on pages 3 to 4.
-The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the finance director's review on page 5 and in the strategic report on pages 6 to 8.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the chairman's statement and chief executive officer's review on pages 3 to 5.
+The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the finance director's review on pages 6 to 7 and in the strategic report on pages 8 to 12.
 In addition, notes 19 and 20 to the financial statements include details of the Group's borrowings, in addition to the Group's objectives and policies for managing its capital, its financial risk management objectives and its exposure to credit, interest rate and liquidity risk.